 The lack of government is also what drives many people to the free land of Slab City.
 With no rules or laws, it is said that some squabbles have resulted in RVs set in flames, and even shootouts.
 Though instances of this vigilante style have been reported, most residents and visitors to The Slabs know it foremost as an alternative living community.
 Away from the hustle and bustle of city living, the campsite features its own community library, golf course, sculpture garden, two live music stages and several social clubs.

-Perhaps the community's most popular slabber was Leonard Knight, the creator of nearby Salvation Mountain.
-For over twenty years, Knight lived out of his truck and worked continually on his colorful art "mountain," which marks the entrance to Slab City.
-He has since been forced to leave the mountain due to failing health, but still enjoys local legend status, and receives many letters from well wishers.
+Perhaps the community’s most popular slabber was Leonard Knight, the creator of nearby Salvation Mountain.
+For over twenty years, Knight lived out of his truck and worked continually on his colorful art “mountain,” which marks the entrance to Slab City.
+He was since been forced to leave the mountain due to failing health, but still enjoys local legend status, and receives many letters from well wishers.
 Leonard has since died, but you can still visit and donate paint.

 Slab City has been referred to as “the last free place on earth” and an “anarchist RV town,” and was recently featured in the novel and film, Into the Wild.

 Know Before You Go

 Drive towards Niland on Highway 111, turn east on the street by United Grocery.
 Travel for 3.5 miles to the city.
 Salvation Mountain marks the entrance.